Tax revenues generated from our activities form an important element of our contribution to the communities and countries in which we operate.

 There are many factors that affect a company’s investment decisions but an important one is the regulatory and fiscal framework of a country and their impact on competitiveness and suitability as a long-term mining destination.

 We are a founder member of the Extractive Industries Transparency Index, and support the principles of transparency.
 We voluntarily publish information on the taxes we pay.
-In 2012, global taxes borne by Anglo American totalled $4,831.
+In 2012, global taxes borne by Anglo American totalled $4,831 million.
 We think this figure helps to demonstrate the important economic contribution that we make to the communities and countries in which we operate.